qv323/homelabdocs/README.md

  ```
 - Only use images for the ICX7250—using the wrong model may brick your device.
 - If upgrading both bootrom and OS, do bootrom first, then OS.
-- Don’t interrupt the switch during update or reboot.
+- Don’t interrupt the switch during update or reboot. **Make sure the weather is Nice/Boring**

 ---